lkananen/parkdude-backend/README.md

 Development:

-1. `npm install` (only needed once, or when dependencies are changed)
-2. `npm run dev` (Launches REST API server at http://localhost:3000, and automatically restarts on code changes.
+1. `npm run dev` (Launches REST API server at http://localhost:3000, and automatically restarts on code changes.
 Restart can also be manually triggered by writing `rs` to the console.)

 ### Method 2: Local API gateway with SAM